Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 6/1/2023

 - Answer: AHCCCS reimburses for telehealth services provided to our members by physician interns and residents.
 Billing parameters remain the same and additional information can be found in the FFS Provider Manual (page 40).

-- 16. (added 3/30/20) Question: Are behavioral health technicians (BHTs) permitted to provide services via telehealth modalities (including telephonically)?
+- 15. (updated 1/4/22) Question: Are behavioral health technicians (BHTs) permitted to provide services via telehealth modalities (including audio-only)?

 - Answer: Yes, BHTs can utilize telehealth modalities to provide behavioral health services.
 AMPM 320-O Behavioral Health Assessments and Treatment/Service Planning and 310-B -TITLE XIX/XXI Behavioral Health Service Benefit outline requirements for service delivery by BHTs, including clinical oversight requirements.